 For the last month mega blogging marathon (BM) we cooked a lot and many of us did not get to post all the recipes we cooked for the BM.
 For this month’s regular marathons, we decided to have ‘unused posts from Indian states’ as one of the themes to publish the recipes we never got to post last month.
 For this week that is my theme.
 Starting today, for the next 3 days I will be posting recipes that I cooked for last month’s BM but did not post.

 When I made Kanchipuram idlies for Tamil Nadu, I also made some coconut chutney to go with it.
-That coconut chutney is my first post under for this marathon.
+That coconut chutney is my first post this marathon.
 This chutney can be made with fresh coconut or dry coconut.
 However, the quantity of coconut varies depending on the coconut used.
 I would like to say I used fresh coconut but that might be incorrect.
 I bought a whole coconut in March to make aviyal for Kerala but ended up cooking something else.
 I never got to use the coconut and last month when I made the idli, I thought of using up the coconut.
 When I broke open the coconut, the water in it had all dried up and coconut was not very fresh but it wasn’t very dry either.
 It was more towards fresher side so I used the quantities that were mentioned for fresh coconut.

 This is very quick chutney that can be put together in matter of minutes.
 If the coconut is already grated, all that needs to be done is grind together the coconut with fried gram and green chilies, and lastly pour over the tempering over the ground chutney.

 Source: Dakshin – Vegetarian Cuisine from South India by Chandra Padmanabhan

 - 6 tbsp Fresh Coconut grated or 8 tbsp.
 Flaked Coconut